 Mr. Lester used those financial successes to improve the lives of others through his philanthropy.
 The Lesters supported education, medical research, youth programs, and the arts in San Francisco and Mr. Lester’s home state of Oklahoma.
 He founded The Lester Center for Entrepreneurship and Innovation at the Haas School of Business at UC Berkeley and endowed a gorgeous addition to the University of Oklahoma’s Fred Jones Jr. Museum of Art.
 The Lesters funded vital cancer research programs at MD Anderson Cancer Center in Houston, UCSF Comprehensive Cancer Center and always promoted the St. Jude Children’s Research Hospital drive throughout the Williams-Sonoma brands.
 On a smaller scale, he always had a buck on his pocket and words of encouragement for the people in need on the street.
 He was a very active supporter and mentor at San Francisco’s Delancey Street Foundation, an organization that reached out to those who had reached the lowest points in their lives.

-Even 4 years later, I am saddened to think of Mrs. Lester in the past.
+Even a decade later, I am saddened to think of Mrs. Lester in the past.
 He was so large a personality and so great a man.
 In one of the last conversations we had, he told me that he wished we’d had less formal of a relationship.
 He said he thought I was a great gal and we’d have been good friends if I’d just have sat down for a moment and had a drink with him.
 I remember being surprised by that, as I was always emulating his professionalism, and tried intentionally not to get too personal.
 I thought his invitations for scotch were just him being polite.
 I’m sorry to have misread that.
 I’m sure those would have been enlightening conversations.

 I still get the catalogs, and I still buy the pop-up sponges.
 I still aspire to have a beautiful table filled with wonderful food I made with exotic gadgets and unique ingredients.
 And I still choose West Elm over CB2 every time.